The Archbishop makes specific awards each year in the form of the Lambeth Degrees and a suite of non-academic awards.

 2021 Award Nominations

-The nine non-academic awards listed above will next be awarded in the Spring of 2019.
-Nominations for these closed on 30 September 2018.
+The nine non-academic awards listed above will next be awarded in June 2020.
+Nominations for these closed on 30 September 2019.

 Nominations for the above awards to be presented in Spring 2021 may now be made.
 Please download the WORD document here and complete it electronically or in hard copy.